ardiz99/TBAse/README.md

    - Open Swagger Editor.
    - Go to File > Import File.
    - Select the .yaml file corresponding to the API you want to test.

+6. If you want you can import a set of APIs used for testing.
+   - Open Postman.
+(You can download it here https://www.postman.com/downloads/
+   - Click on Import > select files
+   - Navigate to TBAse/doc and select TBASE.postman_collection.json file.